ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 ![UML Class Pages](Images/PackagePagesUMLDiagram.png){width=60% #fig:PagesUML}

 The Onion Architecture (otherwise known as Clean Architecture), is great for having low coupling and high cohesion.
-When looking at the UML in the more specified onion diagram bellow, there is no unnecessary communication between scripts.
+When looking at the UML in the more specified onion diagram bellow, there is no unnecessary communication between classes.
 Having low coupling increase the readability and maintainability of the program.
 Since there are less dependencies to take into account, even though some of the repositories contain a fair amount of methods.
 When moving outward you'll see the packages only use entities further in or in the same layer.